This Is How Many Bitcoins Are Left To Mine

 If the private key is misplaced, stolen, or lost, there is no way to gain access or withdraw the Bitcoin and will be lost forever.
 This is why it is important to save the private key in a secure location and create a backup.
 For more information on how to recover stolen or lost Bitcoins, read this article.

-A Bitcoin is created through a digital and decentralized process that is commonly referred to as ‘mining'.
-Individuals that participate in mining Bitcoin are granted a “block reward” every 10 minutes which contains a string of network transactions that need to be validated.
-The miners are rewarded with new Bitcoins for their services to process transactions on the blockchain.
+Bitcoin is created through a digital and decentralized process commonly referred to as ‘mining'.
+Individuals who participate in mining Bitcoin are granted a “block reward” every 10 minutes, which contains a string of network transactions that need to be validated.
+The miners are rewarded with new Bitcoins for their services in processing transactions on the blockchain.